MelvinYin/Plushie_Tycoon/README.md

 7. Note that in protoc3, everything is optional by default, but not nullable .
 You do not therefore need to fill up everything when debugging, depending on caller/receiver ofc.

+8. Grpc does not carry out type-checking.
+If you find that your UI values suddenly go to zero, see if the same .proto has been compiled on both java and python side.
+A int32 on one side to double on the other reads as 0.

 #### Todo List
 In chronological order: